ethan-cheong/ethan-cheong.github.io/_posts/2021-01-10-crime-map-uk.md

 * Deploy on an AWS EC2 instance (a virtual computer)

 Admittedly the [code](https://github.com/ethan-cheong/CrimeMapUK) could use a lot of work - there's a lot of refactoring to be done, and there are definitely ways to reduce RAM usage on our virtual computer (we start by loading a 2 gigabyte dataset!) - but I was more interested in making a working prototype than optimizing its performance.
 One possibility I considered was putting the dataset into a database, and having the app do SQL calls so that data is only loaded into memory right before it's used to plot something.

+I've also been thinking on future expansions for this project (besides improving efficiency) - since the dataset I pulled from the UK Police API was very large (it had something like 1.8 million entries!), there's probably potential to train some kind of model on it and incorporate it in our app.
+I've also examples of some very cool web apps that contain their own model-training procedures - the user can select what data they want and a model is fit on the spot.